STAR-REIN/ONNX-Detect/README.md

 ![ONNX-Detect-Screenshot](./assets/screenshot.png)

-This is a modern desktop application built on **PyQt6**, **QFluentWidgets**, and **ONNXRuntime**, specifically designed for YOLOv10 object detection.
+This is a modern desktop application built on **PyQt6**, **PyQt-Fluent-Widgets**, and **ONNXRuntime**, specifically designed for YOLOv10 object detection.
 It features a Fluent Design-inspired Acrylic interface, supporting multiple input sources, flexible model management (built-in and custom), and robust camera control capabilities.

 ---